 Loans: You may borrow books from our circulating collection for one semester.
 Reserve books circulate for two hours and must be used in the library.
+Books borrowed through WRLC circulate for six weeks; books may be renewed and are subject to recall.

 Recalls: If a book is checked out, we encourage you to request it on interlibrary loan.
 However, students may recall a book that is checked out.
-Please be advised that a recall takes a minimum of 7 days before the book is due back in the library; the time period varies depending on when the book was first checked out.
+Please be advised that a recall takes a minimum of seven days before the book is due back in the library; the time period varies depending on when the book was first checked out.

 Renewals: Renew your books before they are overdue.
 An item may be renewed one time.
 Overdue books may not be renewed.